diaas-calculator/diaas-calculator-rust/README.md

 This is an opensource project.
 All the contributions are welcome!

-In case something inspires you, here's the top of my todo list (please contact on on slack before starting anything significant):
+In case something inspires you, here's the top of my todo list (please contact me on slack before starting anything significant):

 - Front + Back:
+  - add food as doses by default instead of 100g (1 egg, 1 portion of xxx = x grams)
   - giving suggestion based on current mix (a specific search request with the current mix diaaas, so that the backend sorts the food items by better match first.)
-- g co2/g of protein
   - equivalent g of complete protein

-  - hidden flag: for diaas that we keep for comparison but we want to hide to most users because we believe there is a better result
+  - crude to cooked factor + in app conversion
   - unit test, ci-cd
   - user profile
   - personal recipes (shared or not)
   - personal food items
   - mode compare: food items and/or mix
   - add more details about studies in case links go dead (name, authors, date, journal). new table?
   - special editor profiles who are allowed to update/delete/create food items (with validation of the administrator)

 - Front

+  - new page about carbon footprint
+    - the impact of food on the carbon footprint in general
+    - specifically the impact of meat and dairy (compared to transport / packaging)
+  - android/IOS app
   - display details about the types of DIAAS in the detailed view. ex DIAAS-rat-> DIAAS on rodents
   - switch to other age diaas (it is a simple multiplication)
   - search that starts running without entering "search" button (after a pause in typing)
   - more elements translated in the GUI

 ## Translation